Skip to content

 Aside from the hotel’s complimentary Wi-Fi, Ho Chi Minh City also offers free public Wi-Fi.
 For on-the-go internet connectivity, sim cards are available for rent.

-• G or with three flat parallel pins.
+• G or has three flat parallel pins

 Ho Chi Minh City Travel Guide Itinerary

-Ho Chi Minh City Travel Guide: Seven Things to Do in Ho Chi Minh City
+Ho Chi Minh City Travel Guide Highlights: Sights and Attractions in Ho Chi Minh City

 Day 1 - Mekong Delta

-• From Tan Son Nhat International Airport Arrival Entrance
+• From the Tan Son Nhat International Airport Arrival Entrance

 • Take the Yellow bus No. 109